sivwizinbiznilva/web/notes/August2014.md

 	  > not only has excellent ph sensing properties but is also
 	  > chemically inert in most acidic and basic solutions with the exception of
 	  > hydrofluoric acid based solutions

+# Lunch With Cassie
+- Problem: Why are we trying to use biology to do computation?
+Why even have logic in bacteria?
+- Answer (?): Perhaps we can use an array of biological sensors that can compute one output, which can then be read by a electrochemical transducer.
+I think the biggest, literally in terms of size, problem with the current biological sensor design is the size of the electrochemical transducer.
+Having only one electrochemical transducer seems, to me, like a big win.